SenseNet/docs.sensenet.com/content/concepts/collaboration/04-workspace.md

 For demo purposes, you can use the following built-in workspace types:
 - Document workspace - to collaborate mainly on documents,
-- Project workspace - a demo workspace for typical collaborative projects (with tasklists and so on)
+- Project workspace - a demo workspace for typical collaborative projects (with task lists and so on)
 - Sales workspace - a demo for a sales process with built-in KPIs,
 - Empty workspace - if you want to start from scratch